uvicpraxis/uvicpraxis.github.io/metadata.md

 * Isometric

 ## Pacing
 This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting for our purposes.
 This data pertains to the entire game and not just the clip.
-Multiple options may be selected.
+Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
 * Meditative
 * Persistent
 * Real-time
 * Turn-based

 ## Interface(s)
 This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting for our purposes.
 This data pertains to the clip and not the entire game.
-Multiple options may be selected.
+Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
 * Direct control
 * Menu structures
 * Motion control